Becky139/mutts-cuts/README.md

 A business tends to perform better with a steady stream of customers.
 It can accept walk ins and/or utilise some sort of appointment booking system.
 At its simplest, this could be using a phone with a handwritten diary to record client names and their booking times.

-Consider *Mutts Cuts Grooming*, a hypothetical startup business whose only employee is its sole trader/owner.
+Consider *Mutts Cuts Grooming*, a hypothetical start-up business whose only employee is its sole trader/owner.
 Phone calls to book appointments can occur at anytime during business hours.
 Such calls can be inconvenient when lathering shampoo into someone's pet.

 It could help the business if customers book an appointment using a webform.
 This method has the advantage that appointments can also be made outside standard working hours.
 In theory, this increases accessibility to business thus improving productivity and turnover.

-Another valid concern is that some people prefer to book a service passively using the web as opposed to making a phonecall, especially those of a shy disposition or from a younger generation as they are accustomed to this way of working.
+Another valid concern is that some people prefer to book a service passively using the web as opposed to making a phone call, especially those of a shy disposition or from a younger generation as they are accustomed to this way of working.

 A business with a well developed website tends to do better than its peers.
 Customers can gain a better insight of its ethos, facilities and services on offer.
 In theory this fosters confidence and leads to greater engagement.